Polyanyanwu/graces-buffet-pp4/docs/deployment.md

 Fork of a repository will create a copy of the repository in your own repositories in GitHub.

 You can make changes to the copy as you desire.
-You cans also pull the latest version from the original repository through a pull request in the upstream repository.
+You can also pull the latest version from the original repository through a pull request in the upstream repository.

 To Fork a repository you need to proceed as follows: